 Software like Brain Training and Nintendogs sat alongside core RPGs and classic games on a system that could be as wacky or as straight-laced as a developer desired.
 Gamers' favourite franchises continued to arrive in fresh forms while games like Animal Crossing: Wild World found a huge new audience, too.
 Perhaps the biggest compliment we can pay the Nintendo DS is that it made us forget entirely about the retirement of the 'Game Boy' brand - it's got one hell of a library!

-We asked you to score for your favourite Nintendo DS games and, thanks to your User Ratings, the following ranked list of 50 games has congealed into existence.
+We asked Nintendo Life readers to score for their favourite Nintendo DS games and, thanks to those User Ratings, the following ranked list of 50 games steadily congealed into existence.
 It's a very fine selection, but not one that's set in stone.
-This list can still evolve as games receive user scores, so don't worry if you missed out on 'voting' - simply scroll down and do so now!
+This list can still evolve as games receive new user scores, so don't worry if you missed out on 'voting' - simply scroll down and rate them now!
 Be sure to check out our feature on the 50 best Nintendo 3DS games if you want to compare this console's lineup with its successor.

 For now, though, we proudly present the 50 best Nintendo DS games ever...